kaiwaehner/iiot-integration-apache-plc4x-kafka-connect-ksql-opc-ua-modbus-siemens-s7/README.md

 Factories are built out of monoliths without scalability, extendibility, or real failover.
 Security is completely missing - there is no authentication or authorization.

-In real world, you typically see one of two sitations:
+In real world, you typically see one of two situations:

 - A company does not have access to the valuable data of its machines and devices
 - A proprietary, inflexible, monolithic, expensive IoT solution is bought and installed for each PLC technology like Siemens S7, Modbus, etc. (often combined with another "central general middleware solution")